abdev500/lendahand/backend/seeddata/images/README.md

 # Seed Images

-This folder contains sample images used by the `seed_data` management command to populate campaigns with realistic media.
+This folder contains sample images used by the `seeddata/seed.py` script to populate campaigns and news articles with realistic media via REST API.

 ## Image Categories